huahua0611/git_learning/README.md

 v4.3 diff people work on same file on same part

 - change the same file at same part by two client, the later pusher will face conflect

+v4.4 diff people work on same file and one rename others face conflict

+- change the practice_file to practice_file_v4.4

+- others add line 6 to practice_file

+- fetch and merge face problem